This forecast could extinguish your July 4th BBQ plans - KVIA

 While the South contends with drenching rain, the West can’t seem to get more than a few drops.
 With 91% of the west in some level of drought, the conditions are dire.

-“We talk to emergency managers and folks int he fire department and they say 4th of July is their busies time of year, because of the likelihood of getting a lot of calls,” said NWS Las Vegas Meteorologist Chelsea Peters.
+“We talk to emergency managers and folks in the fire department and they say 4th of July is their busiest time of year, because of the likelihood of getting a lot of calls,” said NWS Las Vegas Meteorologist Chelsea Peters.

 Most of the local fireworks are contained within the city, and don’t seem to spark as many wildfires, Peters said.